What is the difference between a Master of Business Administration (MBA) degree and a Master of Health Administration

 - All transcripts should be submitted directly to the HAMPCAS Portal via the HAMPCAS Transcript Processing Center address.
 For further information, please click here.

 How much does tuition for the MHA Program cost?

 - For information about tuition, click here to review the SBU Tuition & Fees webpage.

 Who do I contact if I have a question about financial aid?

-- If you have any questions about financial aid, please contact the Office of Student Services at (631)-444-2111 and ask to speak to a member of the financial aid staff.
+- If you have any questions about financial aid, please contact the Health Sciences Graduate Admissions Office at (631)-444-2111 and ask to speak to a member of the financial aid staff.

 I am an international student.
 With what other office should I be connected?